 Want another reason why cacao farms in Hawaii make the best chocolate in the world?
 Hawaii cacao farmers spend around 5-10 days fermenting the beans here, which is a really long time in the world of cacao production.
 The longer chocolate gets fermented, the less bitter it becomes.

-Take an epic stroll through their cacao orchards while knowledgeable guides that will teach you everything there is to know about chocolate.
-Finish off with free chocolate samples when you complete the tour.
-Cost is $39 per person and only $7 for children under 12.
+Take an epic stroll through their cacao orchards with knowledgeable guides who will teach you everything there is to know about chocolate and the theobroma cacao trees.
+Finish off with free chocolate samples when you complete the Big Island chocolate farm tour.
+The cost is $42 per person and only $12 for children.

-Honoka’a Chocolate Co makes amazing hand-crafted chocolate from their beautiful farm on the Hamakua Coast at Kahi Ola Mau farm.
-As you can imagine, there are stunning views from nearly every part of the property.
+Honoka’a Chocolate Co. makes amazing hand-crafted chocolate from their beautiful farm on the Hamakua Coast at Kahi Ola Mau farm.
+As you can imagine, there are stunning views from nearly every part of the property of this working cacao farm.

-The farm organizes Big Island chocolate tours and tastings that cost $60 per person.
-Children under the age of 10 pay $30 per person, but it’s free for kids under 5 (the tasting isn’t included).
+The farm organizes Big Island chocolate tours and tastings that cost $80 per person.
+Children under the age of 10 pay $65 per person.

-Their farm tour takes you deep inside their farm where you’ll be amazed at the incredible produce they grow, from nearly 1,000 cacao trees, more than 40 varieties of exotic fruit, 1,600 pineapple plants, avocado trees, coffee, and turmeric.
+Their Chocolate Farm Big Island tour takes you deep inside their farm where you’ll be amazed at the incredible produce they grow, from nearly 1,000 cacao growing trees, more than 40 varieties of exotic fruit, 1,600 pineapple plants, avocado trees, banana trees, coffee, and turmeric.
 They also grow vanilla orchids and different varieties of Hawaiian sugar cane.

 You’ll also get to immerse yourself in a culinary tasting experience that’s a dream come true for chocolate lovers.
 Aside from their own chocolate, you’ll also get to sample select flavors from different countries, (including Hawaii, of course), letting you experience how different soils can alter the flavor of chocolate.

-The company offers tours in both Kona and Hilo so you can choose the one that’s more convenient to you.
-Their 1.5 hour tour lets you taste the chocolates that is made in the farm, plus walk you through an immersive experience of how chocolate is made.
+Puna Chocolate Farm will offer farm tours in both Kona and Hilo so you can choose the one that’s more convenient to you.
+Their 1.5-hour Kona or Hilo Chocolate Farm tour lets you taste the chocolates that are made on the farm, plus walk you through an immersive experience of how chocolate is made.

-On their Kona Cacao Orchard Tour, you’ll get to walk through ravishing cacao orchards where you’ll learn all about the process of planting cacao trees and turning them into chocolate treats.
+On their Kona chocolate tour, you’ll get to walk through ravishing cacao orchards where you’ll learn all about the making chocolate process from planting cacao trees to turning them into chocolate treats.

 There are 600 cacao trees, more than 2,000 coffee plants, 400 macadamia nut trees, and other tropical vegetation in their Kona chocolate farm.
 Tours cost $30 per adult.

 If you’re visiting Hilo, you’ll get to immerse yourself in their cacao orchards and see their “fermentory” and cacao nursery, as well as banana and coffee trees.
-The Kurtistown orchard in Hilo is home to 1800 cacao trees, a family of goats, and lots of macadamia nut, bananas, and coffee trees.
-The cost of the Hilo Caco Orchard Tour is $25 per adult.
+The Kurtistown orchard in Hilo is home to 1800 cacao trees, a family of goats, and lots of macadamia nuts, bananas, and coffee trees.
+The cost of the Hilo Chocolate Factory Tour is $23 per adult.

 Robert and Francine Frost founded the Hana Gold Plantation in 1978, and ever since then, they’ve been providing people with the most exquisite, naturally grown products.
-In the last few years, the farm has started producing the first “branch to bar” chocolate in Maui.
+In the last few years, the Maui Cacao Farm has started producing the first “branch to bar” chocolate in Maui.

 The Hana Gold Chocolate plantation is nestled on the Hana Coast of Maui where you can visit their working cacao plantation to learn all about how chocolate is made.
 Their cacao beans are naturally fertilized by the rich volcanic soil, which helps them create the most uniquely flavored chocolate in the world.

 Hana Gold’s chocolate is handcrafted with a conscious approach.
-And they only use environmentally friendly processes to ensure the purest, most decadent flavor.
+And they only use environmentally friendly processes to ensure the purest, most decadent flavor with everything on their Maui chocolate farm.

-Find out more details about visiting the Maui chocolate plantation by sending an email to [email protected] or calling the farm from Monday to Saturday.
+Find out more details about visiting the Maui chocolate plantation by sending an email to [email protected] or calling the Maui Chocolate Factory from Monday to Saturday.

 You’ll definitely want to check out this Maui chocolate tour.
 Start your journey at the Ku’ia Estates Chocolate Factory in Lahaina, Hawaii.
 This is not just a tour of a Hawaii chocolate factory; it’s an adventure that starts from “farm to bar.”
 Check latest rates and more information.

-Complete with over 20 acres of cacao trees and various interactive fun activities for kids (and adults!), this trip takes you through all aspects of Hawaiian-grown cocoa beans.
+Complete with over 20 acres of cacao trees and various interactive fun activities for kids (and adults!), this Lahaina chocolate factory takes you through all aspects of Hawaiian-grown cocoa beans.
 You’ll see harvesting techniques practiced by Maui farmers every day!

-Get enlightened about how they grow these precious yet humble seeds into some amazing-tasting chocolates.
-And if there was any question left unanswered or curiosity still unfulfilled, so much more awaits during their 9-piece taste test where you’ll get to try every flavor under the sun.
+Get enlightened about how they grow these precious yet humble cacao seedlings into some amazing-tasting chocolates.
+And if there was any question left unanswered or curiosity still unfulfilled, so much more awaits during their 9-piece taste test where you’ll get to try every flavor under the sun with this Maui chocolate tasting tour.

-Finally, I felt the need to include the Mauna Loa Macadamia Nut Factory Visitor’s Center to this list.
-As of August 2021, it’s still temporarily closed.
-But, it’s one of the best things to do in Hilo.
+Finally, I felt the need to include the Mauna Loa Macadamia Nut Factory Visitor’s Center on this list.
+It’s one of the best things to do in Hilo.

 While they are a macadamia nut factory, they specialize in many chocolate-covered macadamia nut products like dark chocolate, sea salt caramel, milk chocolate coconut, milk chocolate toffee, and lots of little gift packs of Hawaiian chocolates.